andrewscouten/CrisisOfCrowns/obsidian/(0) Blume/Levels.md

 	- [[Illusionary Dart (REMOVED)]] -> [[Impact]], Ranged changed to 10 ft based on the way I learned it
 - 3 => 4
 	- 28 HP + 4 dice + 2 con = 34 HP
+		- We all sat down and told Andrew he can't do math, and that 28 HP was the average at level 3
 	- ASI Wis: 18 -> 20
-		- We all sat down and told Andrew he can't do math, and that 28 was the average at level 3
 - 4 => 5
 	- 34 HP + 4 dice + 2 con = 40 HP
 	- [[Awaken Rope (REMOVED)]] -> [[Misty Step]]